humburg/r-ggplot-extension/_episodes/02-starting-with-data.md

 ![](../fig/R_02_clone_project.png)

+The repository URL RStudio is asking for is [https://github.com/humburg/data-carpentry-r.git](https://github.com/humburg/data-carpentry-r.git).
 The easiest way to get the right repository URL is to copy it from GitHub.
-You can find the repository at [](https://github.com/humburg/data-carpentry-r).
+You can find the GitHub repository at [https://github.com/humburg/data-carpentry-r](https://github.com/humburg/data-carpentry-r).

 ![](../fig/R_02_repo_url.png)